Monday, November 30, 2015

 • Les Mystères de Paris (the first French crime novel, a best seller in 1848).
 The heroine, an angelic former prostitute, turns out to be the daughter of a prince.
 To atone for her former profession, which she exercised only for a week and under duress, she becomes a nun.
 Then she dies. ("Fallen women" are always punished, even if they repent.)

 • Uncle Tom's Cabin (1852).
-The hero is so notoriously docile that a Black that who "Uncle Tom" became an insult.
+The hero is so notoriously docile that an insult among Black is "Uncle Tom."

 • Little Women (1866).
 The girls give their Christmas breakfast, which a loyal servant has prepared, to a poor woman with small children and a newborn.
 "Angels!" she exclaims.
 "Funny angels in mittens and scarves," says the heroine, whose humor does not hide the author's complacency: